arrow_back Back to People People Team

 Setting the scene

 As the People team started building AI-powered tools with Claude Cowork, they quickly ended up with dozens of separate products and workflows.
 The next problem became: how do you take 50 different tools to employees and leaders in a way that feels useful rather than overwhelming?
-Employees were being asked to navigate multiple systems for different processes (approvals, performance reviews, promotion requests, resource planning), and each tool lived in a different place.

 Our Approach